Plates of Nephi: Caretakers

 The angel Moroni delivering the plates of the Book of Mormon to Joseph Smith.

-The Plates of Laban, Sword of Laban, the Plates of Nephi, Liahona, Plates of Ether, other records engraven on metal plates, and at least one record engraven upon stone were passed down from generation to generation.
-Each generation had one caretaker who was responsible for these items, mostly records; caretaker for more than their own record(s).
-Here is the list of caretakers, according to the Book of Mormon:
+The plates of Laban, the sword of Laban, the plates of Nephi, the Liahona, the plates of Ether, other records engraved on metal plates, and at least one record engraved on stone were passed down from generation to generation.
+Each generation had one caretaker who was responsible for these items, mostly the records.
+According to the Book of Mormon, the caretakers were: